Skip to content

 5 minutes example

-Here is a small jte template example.jte:
+Here is a small jte template example.jte (or example.kte if using Kotlin):

 @import org.example.Page